Battle of Barnet: Battlefield

 English Heritage, a government body in charge of conservation of historic sites, roughly locates the battlefield in an area 800 to 1600 metres (0.5 to 1.0 mile) north of the town of Barnet.
 Over the centuries, much of the terrain has changed, and records of the town's boundaries and geography are not detailed enough for English Heritage or historians to conclude the exact location of the battle.
 Geographical features corresponding to contemporary descriptions allow approximations of where the fighting took place.

 English Heritage suggests that a 15th-century letter from a Hanseatic merchant, Gerhard von Wessel, helps to identify the battlefield via geological features.
 It mentions a "broad green" which corresponds to Hadley Green, and the marsh on the right flank of the Yorkist line is likely to be in the valley of the Monken Mead Brook.
 The letter also mentions St Albans road, which has remained largely the same, winding through the fields.
 Urbanisation over the 18th and 19th centuries, however, has populated much of the area with buildings.
 By the 20th century, the suburb of Monken Hadley covered part of the fields where the Battle of Barnet was fought.
 A hedge in the local golf course, as suggested by Lieutenant-Colonel Alfred H. Burne, is likely the row of shrubs behind which Oxford's men lined up and took cover.

 In 1740 Sir Jeremy Sambroke erected an obelisk to commemorate the battle about 200 m south of the junction between the Great North Road and Kitts End Road.
 It was later moved just north of the junction on the grass between the two roads.
 Known as Hadley Highstone, it stands 5.5 m tall and marks its location with the inscription:

 The battle is referred to in the coat of arms of the London Borough of Barnet which display a red and a silver rose in the top of the shield and two crossed swords in the crest.

+Every year, the Barnet Medieval Festival is held at the place where the battle is thought to have occurred.
+It features a re-enactment of the battle and market stalls.